- About Us

 Equal Chances (EC) indicates areas where no forecast skill has been demonstrated or there is no clear climate signal; areas labeled EC suggest an equal likelihood of above-average, average, and below-average conditions, as a “default option” when forecast skill is poor.

-For seasonal temperature forecast downscaled to the local scale, visit:
+Seasonal temperature forecast downscaled to the local scale:

 Southwest Climate Outlook Staff